datacarpentry/image-processing/episodes/08-connected-components.md

 > {: .solution}
 {: .challenge}

-> ## Color objects by area (10 min)
+> ## Colour objects by area (10 min)
 >
-> Finally, we would like to display the image with the objects colored
+> Finally, we would like to display the image with the objects coloured
 > according to the magnitude of their area.
 > In practice, this can be used with other properties to give
 > visual cues of the object properties.